cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14.8.md

 1. Plug your device into power and connect to the Internet with Wi-Fi
 1. Open the Settings application
 1. Tap `General` -> `Software Update`
-  - Ensure that the version you are updating to is {% include latestfw %}
+  - Ensure that the version you are updating to is 14.8
 1. Download and install the update

 Continue to [Installing Odysseyra1n](installing-odysseyra1n)